Credit Suisse shares hit new lows amid capital worries

 Credit Suisse shares tumbled 10 percent to their lowest level since 1992 after the SNB warning two weeks ago.

-They touched another 20-year low of 16.69 Swiss francs ($17.31) on Wednesday before recouping losses to close 0.7 percent higher at 17.14 Swiss francs.
-The stock lagged behind the European banking index, which closed 2.5 percent higher on the day.
+They touched another 20-year low of 16.69 francs on Wednesday, but recouped some of those losses to trade down 0.65 percent at 16.92 francs at 1342 GMT, underperforming a 1.3 percent rise in the European banking index .SX7P.

-Dougan, an American investment banker, has been in charge since 2007 and says he has no plans to step down, though he has conceded some mistakes.
+Dougan, an American investment banker in charge since 2007, says he has no plans to step down although he has conceded some mistakes.
 He has said he has no plans to issue new shares, but should be able to improve the bank's capital base by retaining earnings.

 The bank's ability to do that is far from certain, however.
 Many investment banks have suffered what is expected to be a weak second quarter as the euro zone crisis has flared again.
 Credit Suisse reports half-year results on July 26.